Wildfire Solutions Coalition

 Funding the California Wildfire and Forest Resilience Action Plan is the most important way for us to turn the corner on the wildfire crisis.
 With sustained investment and ongoing partnership across the public and private sector, we can prepare our communities and landscapes to live with and manage fire.

-The state has spent almost $2.8 billion since 2021 on efforts to prepare for wildfire and reduce risk, including $200 million per year in Cap-and-Invest funds.
-Meanwhile, firefighting costs over $3 billion every single year.
+The state has spent approximately $4 billion this decade on efforts to prepare for wildfire and reduce risk.
+This includes $200 million per year in Cap-and-Invest funds, one-time General Fund surplus, and investments from the voter-approved Prop 4.

 California’s natural and working lands are a major source of carbon emissions, principally in the form of wildfires.
 We can’t meet our climate goals without addressing wildfire.

-Investing a significant proportion of Cap-and-Trade funding in wildfire resilience is consistent with California’s overarching climate strategy, as well as the state’s specific climate targets and plans.
+Investing a significant proportion of Cap-and-Invest funding in wildfire resilience is consistent with California’s overarching climate strategy, as well as the state’s specific Nature-Based Solutions Climate Targets.
+Wildfire resilience should be completed by additional, dedicated investments in other activities across California’s natural and working lands to tackle climate change.

 According to Headwaters Economics, “…home losses can be avoided by building or retrofitting homes to wildfire-resistant standards, especially when property owners combine that construction with wildfire-resistant landscaping and upkeep.
 Researchers with the National Bureau of Economic Research found 43% fewer homes were destroyed when built to wildfire-resistant standards in a large sample of California wildfires.
 Other economic impact studies estimate that 60% of wildfire-resistant homes survive wildfires.”

 The Wildfire Solutions Coalition supports adapting communities to wildfires, which includes the Wildfire and Forest Resilience Task Force’s actions on home hardening.
-In addition to the actions called for in Task Force’s Action Plan, the Coalition is exploring home hardening strategies that include a combination of no-interest financing, rebates, and the provision of community-based outreach, education and technical assistance to transition the millions of existing homes in high or very high wildfire hazard areas to be wildfire-resistant homes in a cost-effective manner.
-Doing so offers an opportunity to lower homeowners’ home insurance and energy costs.
+In addition to the actions called for in the Task Force’s Action Plan, the Coalition is exploring home hardening strategies, such as financing, rebates, and community-based outreach, education, and technical assistance, to increase the wildfire resilience of homes in high or very high wildfire hazard areas in a cost-effective manner.
+Doing so also offers homeowners an opportunity to manage home insurance and energy costs.

 News & Updates

-It’s time to break the crisis cycle and fund wildfire resilience and other nature-based solutions.
+Now is the time to break the crisis cycle and fund nature-based solutions.